Codeinwp/feedzy-rss-feeds/readme.txt

 Unlock all these premium features with [Feedzy PRO!](https://themeisle.com/plugins/feedzy-rss-feeds/upgrade/?utm_source=wpadmin&utm_medium=readme&utm_campaign=feeedzy)

-* Still sceptical?
-Ask your pre-sales questions [here](https://themeisle.com/contact/) and we will get back shortly, or purchase with peace of mind and try it out yourself.
+* Still skeptical?
+Ask your pre-sales questions [here](https://themeisle.com/contact/), and we will get back to you shortly, or purchase with peace of mind and try it yourself.
 We offer **30-day-no-questions-asked money-back guarantee.**

 ## WE’RE HERE FOR YOU, AND WE TAKE ALL FEEDBACK SERIOUSLY ##